OPEN GOVernment | Open Gov love

 We are active contributors and supporters of open government.
-This year alone (2018) we have contributed over 400 hours to open government advocacy and work.
+In 2018 we contributed over 400 hours to open government advocacy and work.
 We support the OGP Civil Society Network when we can, and create things like process pathways, write submissions, contribute ideas for commitments, help support the OGP Secretariat and other government commitment custodians by wrangling participants to consultations.
 We do this work pro bono and it is all funded by us because we are committed to ensuring open gov is embedded and successful.

 Open Gov week in May 2018, we decided someone needed to celebrate and raise awareness for open government in Australia!
 So we took it upon our selves to; create a series of gifs for social, a poster explaining the commitments, organised a webinar, and hosted an open gov love gathering at our favourite local pub - bring 40 government and active citizens to meet and share ideas.